Skip to content

 • Contact Information

 Please upload 3-5 images of your artwork that you’d like to be considered by the panel.
 Video files no longer than 3 minutes are also acceptable.
 Files are preferred, but if you don’t have those, you may share a website or social media link that displays your work instead.
-Submit your favorite work from the past 5 years.
-You will not be disqualified if you submit older work.
-However, be aware that panelists are looking to your work samples to show them your current practice.

 • The following file types are allowed: jpg, gif, tiff, png, mov, mp4.

-The panel will use three criteria in the review process: artistic intentions, community engagement, and mid-career artist status.
+The panel will use three criteria in the review process: artistic intentions, community connection, and mid-career artist status.
 We define these below and the application materials panelists will use for each.
 Each criterion is on a scale of 1-5 points for a maximum of 15 points per application.

 Criteria: Artistic intentions (5 points)